 There are absolutely downsides to taking a gap year before medical school or at any time in your doctor journey.

 Firstly, you can lose momentum while taking a gap year.
-Whatever you choose to do with your time will likely be a lot different than being in school, and this can slow down all of that drive and determination you built up in college.
+Whatever you choose to do with your time will likely be very different from being in school, and this can slow down the drive and determination you built up in college.
 Losing momentum can lead to procrastination, distraction, and loss of motivation.

 You may begin to build back bad habits while not in school.
 Habits take time to build, and if you’ve put in the time to develop them, they should be fairly ingrained.
 But one year is a long time—certainly enough time to redevelop bad habits.

 With extended time away from your studies, you may find the transition to medical school even more difficult than if you enter straight out of college.
-First year of medical school is a tough year to begin with.
+The first year of medical school is tough to start with.
 Getting further away from your prerequisite classes and MCAT means you won’t be as fresh on the topics you’ll be expected to have a deep knowledge of when entering medical school.

-Often the most glaring negative for premeds is that it will take longer to become a doctor.
+Often, the most glaring negative for premeds is that it will take longer to become a doctor.
 You’ll add at least a year to the already lengthy doctor journey.
-Additionally, by taking a year off, you won’t be entering medical school alongside your peers, which can cause jealousy and anxiety to develop.
+Additionally, taking a year off means you won’t be entering medical school alongside your peers, which can lead to jealousy and anxiety.

-It’s important that you assess both the pros and cons and deeply consider your options.
+It’s important that you assess both the pros and cons and consider your options carefully.
 Do plenty of research and seek guidance if you need help making the decisions that are best for you.
-A gap year can be an incredible opportunity if it makes sense for you and if you make the most of it, but you must continue to work hard during this time—you must not lose sight of your end goals.
+A gap year can be an incredible opportunity if it makes sense for you and if you make the most of it, but you must continue to work hard during this time.
+You must not lose sight of your end goals.

 1 | Gain Experience

 Gaining real work experience in a medical field is an ideal way to boost your application.
-Specifically, look for employment opportunities in areas you have little experience with to establish a more well-rounded Work and Activities section.
+Specifically, look for employment opportunities in areas where you have little experience to build a more well-rounded Work and Activities section.

-If you are lacking in research experience, seek out opportunities as a research assistant.
+If you lack research experience, seek out opportunities as a research assistant.
 You may be able to get a publication out of it, but always put the job first, and don’t be too pushy about wanting a publication, especially early on.

-Other examples of gap year jobs include being a medical scribe, medical assistant, EMT, or nursing assistant.
+Other examples of gap-year jobs include medical scribe, medical assistant, EMT, or nursing assistant.

 2 | Work to Improve Your Application

-Even if you are taking a gap year for personal reasons, if you plan to apply to medical school, your application must continue to stay top-of-mind.
+Even if you are taking a gap year for personal reasons, if you plan to apply to medical school, your application must remain top-of-mind.

 What areas of your application could be improved?
 What are your shortcomings?
 If you received a 510 on the MCAT, sure, it could be improved, but a generic personal statement, tepid letter of recommendation, or significant lack of research or clinical experience is much more serious.